Gullah: Since late 20th century

-The Gullah have also reached out to West Africa.
+The Gullah have also been in contact with West Africa.
 Gullah groups made three celebrated "homecomings" to Sierra Leone in 1989, 1997, and 2005.
 Sierra Leone is at the heart of the traditional rice-growing region of West Africa where many of the Gullahs' ancestors originated.
 Bunce Island, the British slave castle in Sierra Leone, sent many African captives to Charleston and Savannah during the mid- and late 18th century.
-These dramatic homecomings were the subject of three documentary films—Family Across the Sea (1990), The Language You Cry In (1998), and Priscilla's Homecoming (in production).
+These dramatic homecomings were the subject of three documentary films—Family Across the Sea (1990), The Language You Cry In (1998), and Priscilla's Legacy.